Campus Conversation, co-sponsored by the CLA Community & Civic Engagement Initiative

 Location: Haley Room 2370

-The Auburn Connects!
-Common Book film series presents Bush League a film by Cy Kuckenbaker.
+The Honors College and Auburn Connects!
+Common Book program presents Bush League a film by Cy Kuckenbaker.
 "Bush League is a character-driven ethnographic survey of a tiny village in Northern Malawi.
 Intimate dramas unfold in the lives of four villagers who are all members of the local soccer team.
 Chatwa, the team captain, is an ambitious farmer who is in deep with the local bank but torrential rains are destroying his crops.
 Jake, an American Peace Corps volunteer who sponsors the team, is pushed to his limits when the politics of the game affect his school construction project.
 Jacklyn, the head cheerleader, suspects her husband of cheating on her and is concerned he'll give her HIV.
 Mlawa is a midfielder and an expectant father who is gravely concerned about the infection growing on his leg.
 Each must face individual challenges as the team battles to win the local championship." - Cy Kuckenbaker (Source: IMDb.com)

 The Constant Gardner